Norrismi/codewars/5 kyu.md

 https://www.codewars.com/kata/simple-pig-latin/train/javascript/5a7a6ccbfd8c06d91100005c

 Move the first letter of each word to the end of it, then add "ay" to the end of the word.
-Leave punctuation marks untouched.
+Leave punctuation marks untouched

 ```JS
 function pigIt(str){